To the homepage of Moto Morini Club Nederland

 • brackets for the front mudguard;

-• small bracket near the transducer to guide the cable for the clutch.
+• small bracket near the transducer to guide the clutch cable.

 Next: I'll build a new wiring loom.